ycjessie/analysis-checkmarx-scan-fix/README.md

 - Prevents injection attacks by sanitizing user-provided connection strings
 - Supports validation for PostgreSQL, MySQL, and other database formats

-### Checkmarx Integration
+### Integration with Checkmarx Scans

-- Runs Checkmarx Static Application Security Testing (SAST) scans
+- Runs Checkmarx Static Application Security Testing (SAST) scans to identify and mitigate vulnerabilities
-- Provides detailed reports on security vulnerabilities
+- Ensures compliance with secure coding standards

 ## Risks and Fixes
 To prevent such attacks, you must validate and sanitize user inputs and restrict file operations to specific directories.